Complete rules of Physics Brawl Online

 Breach of Rules

-• In the case when a team breaches any of the Competition Rules or the Rules of Conduct, the consequences to that team will be decided by the chief organizer or by a committee designated for this task by the chief organizer.
+• If a team violates any of the Competition Rules or Rules of Conduct, the head organizer or a designated committee will determine the appropriate consequences for the team.

 • Organizers are allowed to disqualify a team that commits a severe breach of rules.